 The U.S. offshore wind market is expected to see massive growth in the next decade.
-The U.S. Department of Energy’s Offshore Wind Technologies Market Report estimates a potential generating capacity of 25,824 megawatts in the project development pipeline at the end of 2018.
+The U.S. Department of Energy’s Offshore Wind Market Report: 2021 Edition estimates a potential generating capacity of 35,324 megawatts (MW) in the project development pipeline at the end of May 2021.
 Below are the top trends that are leading the offshore wind market into a decade of unprecedented growth.

 1. Decreasing Offshore Auction Prices

 The figure below shows the declining trend in the price of offshore wind sold in auctions globally.
 The winning auction prices were adjusted for contract length, grid connection, and revenue mechanism for an “all-in” comparison.
-The placement of Vineyard Wind (expected to be the first utility-scale commercial project in the United States, built in two phases) within that trend shows early movers in the rising U.S. offshore market may be able to capitalize on cost reductions seen elsewhere in the world.
+The placement of Vineyard Wind (the first approved commercial-scale project in the United States) within that trend shows early movers in the rising U.S. offshore market may be able to capitalize on cost reductions seen elsewhere in the world.
 It emphasizes that the United States can remain competitive within the global market and that barriers such as a limited domestic supply chain, which had been a concern, may not hinder the future of the U.S. market.

 2. Increasing Water Depths of Projects